Scorpil/monico/README.md

 ## Advanced execution

 ### Separate workers
-`monic` consists of two major parts:
+`monico` consists of two major parts:
 - **Manager** process is only responsible for scheduling tasks (probes).
 Manager is lightweight so performance-wise it is enough to run a single manager instance at a time.
 However, it's ok to run multiple manager instances concurrently for redundancy.
 - **Worker** process performs HTTP requests and records results.
 It is possible to run multiple instances of worker for improved scalability and availability guarantees.

-`monic run` runs both processes concurrently, but it's possible to run them seperately with `monic run-manager` and `monic run-worker` respectively.
+`monico run` runs both processes concurrently, but it's possible to run them seperately with `monico run-manager` and `monico run-worker` respectively.
 It's possible to run multiple instances of each process for scalability and reliability.

-Complete app state is stored in database, so it's possible to e.g. run manager/workers processes on a server and control them from a local environment just by configuring `monic` to use the same database.
+Complete app state is stored in database, so it's possible to e.g. run manager/workers processes on a server and control them from a local environment just by configuring `monico` to use the same database.

 ### Running in Docker

-It's possible to run `monic` in Docker by building an image as follows:
+It's possible to run `monico` in Docker by building an image as follows:

 ```
 docker build . -t monic
 ```

-Then running monic as follows:
+Then running monico as follows:

 ```
-docker run -tie MONIC_POSTGRES_URI="<your-postgres-uri>" monic <arguments>
+docker run -tie MONICO_POSTGRES_URI="<your-postgres-uri>" monico <arguments>
 ```

 For example:
 ```
-docker run -tie MONIC_POSTGRES_URI="postgres://user:pwd@host:5432/monic" monic status --id my-monitor --live
+docker run -tie MONICO_POSTGRES_URI="postgres://user:pwd@host:5432/monico" monico status --id my-monitor --live
 ```

 ## Testing